'Eyesore': Proposal for 28 and 29 storey towers worries Oak Park residents

 Within a few hundred meters of the corner, developers are building or have applied to build thousands of residential units in towers ranging up to 30 storeys in height.

-A map dotted with yellow stars marking the proposed developments as part of a presentation made by senior town planner Tricia Collingwood during a recent Oakville planning and development meeting.
+A map dotted with yellow stars marking the proposed developments was part of a presentation made by senior town planner Tricia Collingwood during a recent Oakville planning and development meeting.

 Town of Oakville